Thursday 04/27 30%

 Chance of Rain

-Showers in the morning then continued cloudy and windy in the afternoon.
-High 53F.
-Winds NNW at 25 to 35 mph.
-Chance of rain 50%.
-Winds could occasionally gust over 50 mph.
+Windy with a few showers possible.
+High 52F.
+Winds NW at 25 to 35 mph.
+Chance of rain 30%.
+Winds could occasionally gust over 40 mph.

 Bonneville Speedway is approx 90 miles west of Salt Lake City, UT off I-80.
 The closest town is Wendover, right on the Nevada/Utah border.
 Accommodations, food and casinos are all located here.